oliszymanski/PCUBot/README.md

 # PCUBot

 ## Description
-Bot for our PCU discord server
+bot.Bot for our PCU discord server

 ## About the server